The Top 5 Best Places to visit in Huế

-On the northern bank of the Perfume River a few miles from The Citadel, is Thien Mu Pagoda or as it is more dramatically known The Pagoda of the Celestial Lady.
-A sacred place of worship for Bhuddists in Vietnam, the revered temple complex has been refurbished, renovated and rebuilt numerous times over the centuries.
+On the northern bank of the Perfume River, a few miles from The Citadel is Thien Mu Pagoda or as it is more dramatically known The Pagoda of the Celestial Lady.
+A sacred place of worship for Buddhists in Vietnam, the revered temple complex has been refurbished, renovated and rebuilt numerous times over the centuries.
 The original structure was built in 1601 under the orders of a lord from the Nguyễn clan, whose imperial descendants would eventually build The Citadel centuries later.

 According to legend, the site of the temple was chosen after a ‘celestial lady’ dressed in red advised the local lord to build the pagoda on Hà Khê hill to ensure his dominance of the region.
 This is just one variation of an old legend, but regardless of the reasons for its construction, no one can deny the spectacular beauty of Thien Mu.